ursetto/a2composer/COMPOSER.md

 Driver disassembly
 ------------------

-zp $09 : points to current filename (apparently, the character after the first ^).
+zp $09 : FILENAME points to current filename (apparently, the character after the first ^).
+CURSONG*32.
-    the first byte is also stored in the SSC_STATUS register (?!) zp $0B : seems to be a boolean: 0 if no song playing, $FF if playing (test is for 0)
+    the first byte is also stored in the SSC_STATUS register (?!) zp $0B : ISPLAYING bool: 0 if no song playing, $FF if playing (test is for 0)
-$303 : whatever's here, it's multiplied by 32 and stored in $09.
+$303 : CURSONG whatever's here, it's multiplied by 32 and stored in $09.
 The currently playing
        song, I think.
 14ac : a CR-terminated string. may be populated near EOF in the bad sectors.
        Surmising this is "DEMO DISK FOR MIDI MAGIC" obtained by scanning catalog for